Hungarian Liberal Party: Parliamentary presence

-On 14 January 2014, the Hungarian Liberal Party joined the Unity electoral alliance of left-wing opposition parties, which was led by chairman of the Socialist Party Attila Mesterházy and contested the 2014 parliamentary elections.
+On 14 January 2014, the Hungarian Liberal Party joined the Unity electoral alliance of opposition parties, which was led by chairman of the MSZP Attila Mesterházy and contested the 2014 parliamentary elections.
 Fodor ran as a candidate for MP from the fourth place of the alliance's national list.
 The party also received two additional places (56th and 58th) on the list.
 Although Unity as a whole suffered a heavy defeat in the elections, Fodor became a Member of Parliament again after four years and did not join any parliamentary group.

-On 19 November 2015, the party was admitted to the Alliance of Liberals and Democrats for Europe.
+On 19 November 2015, the party was admitted into the Alliance of Liberals and Democrats for Europe.

 The Hungarian Liberal Party was the only political party to openly campaign in favour of the EU's compulsory migrant quota system and asked its supporters to vote "yes" in the October 2016 migrant quota referendum.
 The MLP's foreign policy advisor István Szent-Iványi said in August 2016 that the support of "yes" votes "is the only way to stand up for European values, Hungary’s belonging to Europe and European solidarity", criticizing the behaviour of left-wing parties that decided to boycott the referendum.
 Hungarian Liberal Party chairman Gábor Fodor (currently the party’s only MP) submitted a bill in 2017 calling for the legalization and regulation of cannabis in Hungary.
 In economic matters, the party supports flat tax.